nextgis/docs_ngweb/source/webmaps_admin.rst

 In the "Settings" tab you can modify several parameters:

+* title that will be displayed on the Web Map instead of resource name;
 * legend visibility (more `here <https://docs.nextgis.com/docs_ngcom/source/legend.html>`_);
 * enable annotations (more on annotations see :ref:`here <ngcom_annotation>`);
 * select measurement spacial reference system;